Using the train system in Italy is very easy and they have made it friendly for tourists to use.

 When you buy a return ticket only validate the ticket you are using for your first journey.
 Validate the second part on your return journey.

-If you purchased your ticket online or on a app, you do not need validate your ticket.
+If you purchased your ticket online or on an app, you do not need to validate your ticket.

 You will need to board the train on the correct date and time that you purchased your ticket for.